-The Rust-Oleum Specialty Tub & Tile Refreshing Kit is a two-part epoxy acrylic finish that, when placed on your existing tub's finish, creates a hard coating with the look of porcelain or ceramic.
+The Rust-Oleum Specialty Tub & Tile Refinishing Kit is a two-part epoxy acrylic finish that, when applied to your existing tub's finish, creates a hard coating with the look of porcelain or ceramic.
 The mixture is available in three colors — white, almond and biscuit — that you can use to refinish ceramic, porcelain, acrylic, cast iron and fiberglass tubs alike.

 Remove the metal drain from the tub by removing the screws from the cover plate and then lifting the plate from the tub.
 Remove any tub fixtures, using a screwdriver to remove the screws that secure the fixtures in place and then pulling the fixtures from the tub.

 Cut out the caulk surrounding the tub, using a utility knife, and wipe away the residue with isopropyl alcohol.
 Remove any mildew by washing it away with a mixture of equal parts bleach and water.
 Clean the tub surface, interior and exterior with an abrasive bathroom cleanser and an abrasive pad.

 Stir the activator and base that came with the kit, using the wooden stir stick, and then mix the two substances.
 Pour the activator into the base can and stir them together thoroughly.
-Use a mixing ratio of four parts base to one part activator if the entire kit is not needed, mixing the two in a separate paint container.
+Use a mixing ratio of four parts base to one part activator if the entire kit is not needed, mixing the two in separate paint containers.